 The Elected Officials Retreat, held annually for more than 20 years and cosponsored by the Office of the Chancellor, provides special opportunities for both substantive discussion and personal interaction.
 The goal of the retreat is to encourage dialogue on critical regional issues and open the lines of communication among elected officials from different levels of government and other community leaders.

-This year's Retreat will be held at the University Club in Oakland, it will address two issues with bipartisan interest – the advancement of technology and its impact on employment, and the role of civility in politics, the media, and public discourse.
+This year's retreat will be held at the University Club in Oakland, and it will address two issues with bipartisan interest – the advancement of technology and its impact on employment and the increasingly polarized climate in which our government is operating.

-- Lilliana Mason, Assistant Professor, Department of Government and Politics, University of Maryland,
+- Dr. Lilliana Mason, Assistant Professor, Department of Government and Politics, University of Maryland,

-- Salena Zito, author, The Great Revolt:Inside the Populist Coalition Reshaping American Politics, and report, New York Post and Washington Examiner,
+- Salena Zito, author, The Great Revolt:Inside the Populist Coalition Reshaping American Politics, and reporter, New York Post and Washington Examiner,

-- Jennifer Kavanagh, Associate Director, Strategy, Doctrine, and Resource Program, RAND Arroyo CEnter; Political Scientisit; Professor, Pardee RAND Graduate School, and;
+- Dr. Jennifer Kavanagh, Associate Director, Strategy, Doctrine, and Resource Program, RAND Arroyo Center; Political Scientisit; Professor, Pardee RAND Graduate School, and;

-To address these issues this year's Retreat will including speakers that address potential solutions to these issues through the strengthening of civics education and the fostering of bipartisan coalitions in Washington, DC and state legislators.
-Presenting on these solutions are Seth Andrew, Founder, Democracy Prep Public Schools and Nancy Jacobson, Founder and CEO, No Labels.
+In addition, this year's Retreat will including speakers that address potential solutions to these issues through the the fostering of bipartisan coalitions in Washington, DC and state legislatures.
+Presenters will include Ryan Clancy, Chief Strategist, No Labels.

 As in recent years, the event’s discussion may serve as a launching point for next steps for the Institute on the issues brought forward over the course of the two-day program.